nightwolfzor/bitbucket-pullrequest-builder-plugin/README.md

 - Create a new job
 - Select Git SCM
 - Add Repository URL as bellow
-  - git@bitbucket.org:${repositoryOwner}/${repositoryName}.git
+  - git@stash.org:${projectCode}/${repositoryName}.git
 - In Branch Specifier, type as bellow
   - */${sourceBranch}
 - Under Build Triggers, check Stash Pull Request Builder
 - In Cron, enter crontab for this job.
-  - ex: * * * * *
+  - e.g. every minute: * * * * *
-- In Stash BasicAuth Username, write your bitbucket username like jenkins@densan-labs.net
+- In Stash BasicAuth Username - Stash username like jenkins-buildbot
-- In Stash BasicAuth Password, write your password
+- In Stash BasicAuth Password - Jenkins Build Bot password
-- Write RepositoryOwner
+- Supply project code (this is the abbreviated project code, e.g. PRJ)
-- Write RepositoryName
+- Supply Repository Name (e.g. myRepo)
 - Save to preserve your changes

 Merge the Pull Request's Source Branch into the Target Branch Before Building
 ==============================================================================
 You may want Jenkins to attempt to merge your PR before doing the build -- this way it will find conflicts for you automatically.

 - Follow the steps above in "Creating a Job"
 - In the "Source Code Management" > "Git" > "Additional Behaviors" section, click "Add" > "Merge Before Building"
 - In "Name of Repository" put "origin" (or, if not using default name, use your remote repository's name.
 Note: unlike in the main part of the Git Repository config, you cannot leave this item blank for "default".)